subschema/subschema/Readme.md

 #Publishing
 This cleans all the modules, installs them, runs publish and then gh-pages to publish demos.
 It takes a few minutes.

+Switches
+ -a all - Run everything
+ -c clean - Just Clean
+ -g

 ```sh
   $ ./publish.sh <VERSION>